Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-President of the Conte Council took care to lend.
-Therefore, some controversial
+democracy that the President of the Conte Council took care to lend.
+Therefore,

-theoretical questions are taken up again, both in political circles and among
+some controversial theoretical questions are taken up again, both in political

-priority should be given to the attempt to to give
+immediately, or if priority should be given to the attempt to to give life to a

-life to a Government supported by the confidence of the parliamentary majority.
+Government supported by the confidence of the parliamentary majority.
+A

 that seems to emerge for the President of the Council G. Conte in the passage